unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 instructor.

 ### Class Communication (priceless)
-Discord platform and channels are used for general or topic-focused discussions (texting, voice,  and video chat) among all class members.
+**Discord** platform and channels are used for general or topic-focused discussions (texting, voice,  and video chat) among all class members.
+**Zoom** sessions are used for the scheduled class meetings.
+Use, discover, and share tools that these platforms have to maximize the effectiveness of our communication.

 ### Reflections (5%)
-These reflections include:
-* three 20-minute writing activities spread out during the semester and
-* answering a 30-min questionnaire towards the end of the semester.

-You will reflect on your affective and cognitive well-being, academic commitment, openness to experience, and your computing professional identity.
+There will be four learning activities during the semester in which you will reflect on your affective and cognitive well-being, academic commitment, openness to experience, and your computing professional identity.
+These activities are scheduled in weeks #2, #5, #12, and #15.

-These reflections will include a best possible self (BPS) learning activity, which has been shown to facilitate a positive relationship between well-being and academic achievement.
-By thinking and writing about your best possible self, you can learn about yourself, what you want in life, and how to restructure your priorities.
+The first three reflections will also include a short 20-minute writing session.
+Known as the **best possible self**, this kind of reflection has been shown to facilitate a positive relationship between the learner's well-being and their academic achievement.
+By thinking and writing about your best possible self, you learn about yourself, what you want in life, and how to restructure your priorities.
 It can also help you increase your sense of control over your life by highlighting what you need to do to achieve your goals.

 ### Class Meetings (10%)
 The course semester has 15 weeks with five 2-hour scheduled class meetings.